M4tt-/kafka-python-postgres-etl/README.md

 ## Getting Started

 1. Ensure you are using the right environment (Python 3.6 w/ requirements.txt satisfied).
-2. If running locally, you need to have PostgreSQL installed:
+2. If running locally, ensure PostgreSQL and postgresql-contrib are installed with the postgres service running:

     sudo apt update
     sudo apt install postgresql postgresql-contrib

+    There should also be a role to authenticate with via md5.
+    If this is a first-time set up, here's a quick solution:

+    - Open postgres config `/etc/postgresql/10/pg_hba.conf`
+    - Replace this line
+        local   all             postgres                         peer
+      With this line
+        local   all             postgres                         trust
-    sudo systemctl start postgresql.service
+    - sudo systemctl start postgresql.service
-    sudo -u postgres psql
+    - sudo -u postgres psql
+    - ALTER USER postgres password '<your_password>';
+    - Exit postgres ('\q')
+    - Open postgres config `/etc/postgresql/10/pg_hba.conf`
+    - Replace this line:
+         local   all             postgres                         trust
+      With this line:
+         local   all             postgres                         md5
+    - Restart the server: sudo systemctl restart postgresql.service
+    - Verify the authentication is valid by typing psql -U postgres and entering the password when prompted.

 2. Run ``src/kafka/init.sh`` to get Kafka up and running locally.
 3.